bunq/doc/DESCRIPTION.md

 If you get an error telling you "The request signature is invalid", please check the following:

 - There are no redundant characters (extra spaces, trailing line breaks, etc.) in the data to sign.
-- In your data to sign, you have used only the endpoint URL, for instance POST /v1/user, and not the full url, for instance `POST https://sandbox.public.api.bunq.com/v1/user`
-- You only added the headers `Cache-Control`, `User-Agent` and headers starting with `X-Bunq-`.
-- In your data to sign, you have sorted the headers alphabetically by key, ascending.
-- There is a colon followed by a space `: ` separating the header key and value in your data to sign.
-- There is an extra line break after the list of headers in the data to sign, regardless of whether there is a request body.
 - Make sure the body is appended to the data to sign exactly as you're adding it to the request.
-- In your data to sign, you have not added the `X-Bunq-Client-Signature` header to the list of headers (that would also be impossible).
 - You have added the full body to the data to sign.
 - You use the data to sign to create a SHA256 hash signature.
 - You have base64 encoded the SHA256 hash signature before adding it to the request under `X-Bunq-Client-Signature`.